TCKnickerbocker/OTKV_Store/README.md

 **IF RUNNING REGULARLY**

-For each terminal (node - default = 3)...
-1. Go into directory kv_store, download rust if you haven't already here https://doc.rust-lang.org/cargo/getting-started/installation.html#:~:text=Install%20Rust%20and%20Cargo&text=Installing%20Rust%20using%20rustup%20will%20also%20install%20cargo%20.&text=It%20will%20download%20a%20script%2C%20and%20start%20the%20installation, and run cargo build --release, then cargo run --release
+1. Go into directory kv_store, download rust if you haven't already here https://doc.rust-lang.org/cargo/getting-started/installation.html#:~:text=Install%20Rust%20and%20Cargo&text=Installing%20Rust%20using%20rustup%20will%20also%20install%20cargo%20.&text=It%20will%20download%20a%20script%2C%20and%20start%20the%20installation, and then, in the terminal, run:
+`cargo build --release
+cargo run --release
+`
-2. Go into a new terminal and run python3 benchmark.py
+3. Go into a new terminal and run:
+`pip3 install -r requirements.txt
+python3 benchmark.py`
+from the base directory